gbrlsnchs/kana/README.md

 # Kana
 ## About
-Kana is a small CLI program that transliterates romaji text to either hiragana (ひらがな) or katakana (カタカナ).
+Kana is a small CLI program for transliterating romaji text to either hiragana (ひらがな) or katakana (カタカナ).

 ### How it works
 Internally, it uses a finite-state machine in order to parse everything correctly and in the right order.

 ## Example
 ```shell